Atiyakh/Fluxon/README.md

 db = SqliteDatabase("path/to/database_file")
 ```

 Or you can use ```AsyncSqliteDatabase``` for full I/O support and non-blocking flow.
-Asynchronous database handling requires writing asynchronous, which is not a bad idea by any means.
+Asynchronous database handling requires writing asynchronous views, which is not a bad idea by any means.
 This version uses connections pool to optimize database performace and avoid blocking.
 It also manages csoncurrent sql writings (setting ```check_same_thread``` to ```False```) without blocking the file.

 ```python
 from Fluxon.Database.Manipulation import AsyncSqliteDatabase